CityofToronto/bdit_data-sources/ttc/cis_processing.md

 ### Step 4: Obtained the order and position for each stop based on last step.

-This step is a little repetitive because there are 4 patterns.

 ```sql
 WITH distinct_stop_patterns AS (SELECT DISTINCT ON (shape_id, stop_sequence) shape_id, direction_id, stop_sequence, stop_id
                                 FROM gtfs_raph.trips_20171004